JeffersonLab/smoothness-template/TEMPLATE-USAGE.md

 When viewing the `smoothness-template` repo in GitHub, click the "Use this template" button to create a new repo

 ### 2. Search and Replace app name
-Search the code of your new repo for `template` and replace with your app name.
+Search the code of your new repo for `smoothness-template` and `template` and replace with your app name.

 ### 3. Configure GitHub Repo Secrets